tryae/A-PathfindingVisualizer/README.md

 <br>
 ***R*** resets all the squares
 # Notes
-- Once the algorithm starts you can't hit a button until it finishs.
+- Once the algorithm starts you can't hit a button until it finishs to then hit another.

-- Pygame has a tendency to crash during lengthy processing times to prevent this don't drag the window while it is running or select another application.